-The membership of this subcommittee shall consist of the DNP: NA-L Concentration Coordinator; the Nurse Anesthesia Assistant Concentration Coordinator; one (1) nurse anesthesia program faculty member, one (1) nurse anesthesia clinical site coordinator, two (2) senior and two (2) junior nurse anesthesia students.
+The membership of this subcommittee shall consist of the DNP: NA-L Concentration Coordinator; the Nurse Anesthesia Assistant Concentration Coordinator; faculty members teaching in the nurse anesthesia program, and student representatives from each DNP-NA-L cohort.
 The DNP:NA-L Concentration Coordinator will serve as the chair of the subcommittee.
 The Nurse Anesthesia Administrative Assistant (or other person designated by the DNP:NA-L Concentration Coordinator) will serve as the recorder for the subcommittee.